Nexedi/jio/docs/sphinx/source/revision_storages.rst

     });

 #.
-Create your namecard on your smartphone
+Create the namecard on your smartphone

    .. code-block:: javascript